 Besides making safer sanitary products for women, TOP: The Organic Project also donates products to women in need with each purchase.

-I first learned of this company when a bracelet appeared in a swag bag from a convention I attended.
-I immediately looked them up.
+I first learned of Pura Vida when a bracelet appeared in a swag bag from a convention that I attended.
+I immediately looked them up online.
 Pura Vida sells handmade woven jewelry to help support struggling artisans.

 Pura Vida’s Mission Statement